emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Level 4 Archer__

 * __Choices:__
-  * __Stat Increase:__ You gain two stat points to add to a stat or stats of your choosing.
+  * __Major Stat Increase:__ You gain two stat points to add to a stat or stats of your choosing.

 * __General Abilities:__